IP support for SME policy

-- Three specialised helpdesks support European SMEs in China, South-East Asia and Latin America.
+- Four specialised helpdesks support European SMEs in China, India, South-East Asia and Latin America.
 These multilingual helpdesks offer free services including confidential first-line advice on registering formal IPRs (such as patents, trademarks or design rights), managing intellectual property as business assets, dealing with intellectual property rights infringements, and the provision of information and training on related topics.

-Evaluating IP support for SMEs
+Evaluating and monitoring IP use and IP support for SMEs

 The Commission analyses policy on IP support and evaluates the effectiveness of support tools.
 The results of this evaluation can aid the work of public authorities planning to develop IP support services.